 - Some of the reasons for Britain to seek BREXIT are

-- Sovereignty- Although the British Government has an influence in some form in selecting the members to the European Commission, the members are neither under the influence nor accountable to the British Parliament and some of the policy decisions such as competition policy, agriculture, copyright and patent law go against the interests of Britain (these laws override the domestic laws)
+- Sovereignty- Although the British Government influences some form in selecting the members to the European Commission, the members are neither under the influence nor accountable to the British Parliament and some of the policy decisions such as competition policy, agriculture, copyright, and patent law go against the interests of Britain (these laws override the domestic laws)

-- Euro the Disaster – although Euro is the common currency for EU, Britain still uses pound as its currency.
+- Euro the Disaster – although the Euro is the common currency for the EU, Britain still uses the pound as its currency.
 Now if the euro had to be successful then it would have required greater fiscal and monetary integration and this cannot be achieved unless all the member states have the same currency.
-The problem with euro as a common currency has also been exposed wherein on one side countries such as Greece and Spain are suffering from high debt, high unemployment, whereas other countries such as Germany are enjoying higher growth.
-Now in this situation the ECB (European Central Bank) is in dilemma whether to go for fiscal stimulus or prudence.
+The problem with the euro as a common currency has also been exposed wherein on one side countries such as Greece and Spain are suffering from high debt, high unemployment, whereas other countries such as Germany are enjoying higher growth.
+Now in this situation, the ECB (European Central Bank) is in a dilemma whether to go for fiscal stimulus or prudence.

-The “leave” proponents show the example of Canada and Australia which follow a point based immigration system and say Britain could adopt such measure rather than being forced to follow the laws laid down by EU
+The “leave” proponents show the example of Canada and Australia which follow a point-based immigration system and say Britain could adopt such measure rather than being forced to follow the laws laid down by the EU

-- Finance- although EU doesn’t have the powers to collect the taxes from the people directly, it mandates member countries to make payments.
-In case of Britain it comes around $19 bn per year or $300/person.
-Although the funds are again used on Britain, the BREXIT supporters say, the money could be used more efficiently, if Britain is out of EU
+- Finance- although the EU doesn’t have the powers to collect the taxes from the people directly, it mandates member countries to make payments.
+In the case of Britain, it comes around $19 bn per year or $300/person.
+Although the funds are again used on Britain, the BREXIT supporters say, the money could be used more efficiently if Britain is out of the EU

 - EU Pro or Anti Corporate?- there has been a mixed response to this question.
-The far left in Britain argues that EU is too pro-corporate and the far right argues the vice versa
+The far left in Britain argues that the EU is too pro-corporate and the far-right argues the vice versa

-Any Measures Taken to Prevent Call for BREXIT- In the beginning of 2016, David Cameroon (Britain’s PM) sought an agreement to change the terms of Britain’s membership, the deal was conditioned on BREXIT outcome to remain within EU.
+Any Measures Taken to Prevent Call for BREXIT- At the beginning of 2016, David Cameroon (Britain’s former PM) sought an agreement to change the terms of Britain’s membership, the deal was conditioned on BREXIT outcome to remain within EU.